fred-source/MemC/README.md

 Simple memtest program inspired by old bios

 ## todo
-working on the linux version
+working on the linux version (w/ sysinfo)